Risk-Smart Analytics: Why Compliance-First Organizations Choose Specialized Microsoft Partners Over Big 4 Firms

 - • Built 3PAO evidence package covering all applicable FedRAMP High controls

-- • Trained 50 workspace admins on FedRAMP-compliant Power BI operations
+- • Trained 50 workspace admins on FedRAMP-aligned Power BI operations

 The Assured Analytics Checklist: 15-Point Compliance Readiness Assessment

-Use this checklist to assess your current analytics environment against compliance requirements.
-Score yourself honestly -- auditors will.
-Any item scored "No" represents a compliance gap that should be remediated before your next audit cycle.
+Use this checklist to evaluate your current analytics environment for compliance requirements.
+Be honest in your scoring, as auditors will be.
+Any item marked as "No" indicates a compliance gap that needs to be addressed before your next audit cycle.

 Assured Analytics Checklist v2.0 -- EPC Group